jmfieldman/TheseusAndTheMinotaur/design/02-visual-style.md

 ### 6.2 iOS Layout Constraint

-On iOS/iPadOS, the game engine renders into a **square viewport** (see [06 -- Input](06-input.md) §5).
+On iOS/iPadOS (portrait only), the game engine renders into a **square viewport** at the top of the screen (see [06 -- Input](06-input.md) §5).
 The camera framing must account for this square aspect ratio rather than the full screen dimensions.

 ## 7. Animation